Display Text Confirmation Before Redirecting in Gravity Forms

 2. Custom JavaScript text confirmation

-This option requires that the default confirmation be configured to use the Text type and the snippet below be added into the editor text tab.
+This option requires that the default confirmation be configured to use the Text type and the snippet below be added to the editor text tab.

 1. Go to the form Settings